chelahmy/harubi/README.md

 **The beat process explained:** Whenever the $model and $action matched, the beat() function will invoke the $controller and wait for it to return, convert the return array into JSON, or leave it as-is if the return value is not an array, and then force PHP to exit with the JSON/as-is return value as the response.
 Otherwise, the execution will continue looking for the next beat() calls.

-The beat pattern is the Harubi unique way to route requests to controllers.
+The beat pattern is the harubi unique way to route requests to controllers.

 The beat() function has a cousin which is **[blow()](docs/blow.md)**.
-They are generally the same function except that blow() accepts request which is more url-rewrite friendly:
+They are generally the same except that blow() accepts request in the format which is more url-rewrite friendly:

 ```
 http://example.com/?q=system/gettime